 - All DOM manipulation is handled exclusively in

 - Developer demonstrates understanding and ability to refactor code by having at least 1 example of DRY code that was intentionally reused.

 - SRP is evidenced by clear, concise function names; each function only does what the name describes.

 - Arguments and parameters are used to limit global variables.

-- The event object is used correctly, and is not accepted as a parameter if it is not necessary.
+- The event object is used correctly, and is only accepted as a parameter when the function calls on it directly.

 - Developer can speak to how the event object is utilized for any given event handler.

 - Function and variable names describe their role in the program.